sekorotkov/OSD/README.md

 Russian Blog Post: https://skorotkov.wordpress.com/2017/02/10/osdprestarttool-ztigather-wsf-userexit-script/
-English Blog Post & description will be later, sorry.
+English Blog Post & description will be later, may be, sorry.
+Use the Google Translate

 Current Functions: